List of EastEnders characters introduced in 2001: Sue Miller

 Sue Miller, played by Sadie Shimmin in 2001 and Victoria Willing in 2002, is the adoptive mother of Sonia Jackson (Natalie Cassidy) and Martin Fowler's (James Alexandrou) daughter.
 Sonia gave birth to baby Chloe in 2000, but decided to give her daughter up for adoption.
 Chloe was placed with Sue and her husband Neil (Robin Sneller), a childless couple.
 Martin's mother, Pauline Fowler (Wendy Richard), Sonia and Martin are seen visiting Chloe occasionally at the Millers' house Sue and Neil changed Chloe's name to Rebecca.

 In 2002, Sonia kidnaps Rebecca while Neil and Sue are out.
 Sonia tells their babysitter that she is a family friend, and snatches Rebecca, taking her to Walford.
 Neil and Sue work this out and trace her.
 While Sonia barricades herself inside her house, the Millers give Dot Branning (June Brown) fifteen minutes to persuade Sonia to hand Rebecca over before they phone the police.
 Just before the Millers are about to call the police, Dot successfully persuades Sonia to hand Rebecca over.

-Sonia reads in a newspaper in 2005 that Sue and Neil have died in a car crash.
+Sonia reads in a newspaper in 2005 that Sue and Neil have died in a car accident.
 This leads to her gaining contact with Rebecca again.

 Neil Miller

 Neil Miller, played by an uncredited actor in 2001 and Robin Sneller in 2002, is the adoptive father of Sonia Jackson (Natalie Cassidy) and Martin Fowler's (James Alexandrou) daughter.
 Sonia gave birth to baby Chloe in 2000, but decided to give her daughter up for adoption.
 Chloe was placed with Neil and his wife Sue (Sadie Shimmin), a childless couple.
 Neil and Sue changed Chloe's name to Rebecca.

-Neil is first seen in January 2001, when Martin and his mother Pauline visit Rebecca.
+Neil is first seen in January 2001, when Martin and his mother Pauline (Wendy Richard) visit Rebecca.
 In 2002, Sonia kidnaps Rebecca while Neil and Sue (now Victoria Willing) are out.
 Sonia tells their babysitter that she is a family friend, and snatches Rebecca, taking her to Walford.
 Neil and Sue work this out and trace her.
 While Sonia barricades herself inside her house, the Millers give Dot Branning (June Brown) fifteen minutes to persuade Sonia to hand Rebecca over before they phone the police.
 Just before the Millers are about to call the police, Dot successfully persuades Sonia to hand Rebecca over.

-Sonia reads in a newspaper in 2005 that Neil and Sue have died in a car crash.
+Sonia reads in a newspaper in 2005 that Neil and Sue have died in a car accident.
 This leads to her gaining contact with Rebecca again.